Techture/midi-piano/README.md

-# JS Midi Piano using uses the AudioContext API
+# JS Midi Piano using the AudioContext API

-# What I'm experimenting with
+What I'm experimenting with:

 • JS
 • DOM traversal